 TTPAS Course Requirements

-Every TTPAS fellow will be required to take the newly developed Addiction Science course.
+Every TTPAS fellow will be required to take the course in Addiction Science (GMS710).
 In addition, students will take one or more elective courses in the complementary discipline in accordance with their individual development plan and recommendations of the TTPAS co-directors.

 Basic Science Courses

 - Behavioral Neuroscience Program courses in disorders of the CNS (GMS BN 891 & 892)

 - Structure and Function of the Genome (GMS FC 702)

 - Genetics & Epidemiology of Disease ( GMS MM701)

 - Neuroscience (GMS NE 101)